Don't Speak: Clients from Substance-Dependent Families Guide

 • Reveal family secrets to outsiders

-As the author shares from personal experience: "Once, we were all in the kitchen around dinnertime when my mum burst into the room.
+As one client might share: "Once, we were all in the kitchen around dinnertime when my mum burst into the room.
 She was drunk...
 I didn't know what was going on because we didn't talk about it, to each other or anyone else."

 How These Rules Develop